zommuter/Zommion/zommium.md

 By introducing decay, there is no need to store transactions forever, thus blockchain growth is limited.
 "Bringschuld" means the author of a transaction has to provide part of the data required to verify its validity instead of forcing innocent bystanders to keep track for them.
 And thanks to d&c anything growing nonetheless at least will only grow logarithmically instead of linearly or even exponentially.
 Except for the exchange rate of course, hopefully.

 ## Loss aversion

+Decay means anything lost is not lost forever but just for a limited time.

 ## PoW

+One fundamental concept of the bitcoin blockchain is the proof-of-work: A tremendously stupid calculation of hashes in order to proof sufficient investment in the system in order to prevent fraud.
+Unfortunately this mostly heats up the universe for nothing.
+In a perfect world the proof-of-work would at least provide useful computations itself, e.g. public CFD simulations or whatnot.
+Proof-of-stake sounds like a much more viable and realistic alternative though.
+And of course, instead of reading up on that I just invented my own scheme, which may or may not be a good idea: Oracling

 ## Hodling/Speculation

+"Hodling", i.e. speculative holding on to bitcoins, and speculation in general are not the true purpose of a cryptocurrency.
+Of course it is impossible to prevent, but the very least thing speculants should do is support the system by participating in Oracling.
+Yet another reason for the decay.

+# Details